 - Do not allow pets in the pool area, and try to prevent wild animals from using the pool as a water source.

 When incidents of contamination occur, log all information documenting what actions were taken to correct the situation in the pool’s daily records.

-How Do I Handle Fecal Or Vomit Accidents At My Public Swimming Pool?
+How Do I Handle Fecal, Vomit, or Blood Accidents At My Swimming Pool?

 On December 19, 2007, the Virginia Graeme Baker (VGB) Pool and Spa Safety Act was signed into law by President George W. Bush.
 The purpose of this law was to help prevent swimming pool suction entrapment/entanglement injuries and deaths by developing a new standard for main drain grates along with a requirement for all public pools to install these new grates by December 19, 2008.